Kuon-dev/assignment-ffwd-back-end/storage/app/public/css-3d-transform.md

 In this example, the `transform` property combines rotation around the X and Y axes with translation along the Z-axis.
 The element is rotated in both the X and Y directions and then moved towards the viewer by 100 pixels.

-## Perspective vs. Transform Style

-When working with 3D transforms